Rules and procedures for housing society elections in India

 1 Intimation of intention to hold voting on resolutions 2-7 days in advance Draft resolutions

 3 AGM / EGM / Meeting / Online Voting Day of voting Reminder with Link, user ID, voting process.
-In case of offline voting – Set up booth, verify voters using ID card
+In case of offline voting – Set up booth, verify voters using ID card.

-4 Announcement of result Immediately after the end of voting window Result of voting with votes received in favour and against each resolution.
+4 Announcement of result.
+Immediately after the end of voting window.
+Result of voting with votes received in favour and against each resolution.

 Passing of resolutions by just show if hands in meeting is avoidable due to following reasons: